syedahmedullah14/real-time-dashboard/README.md

 > ⚙️ The frontend is deployed on **Vercel**, and it fetches data from the backend service hosted on **Render** (not publicly linked here).
 Make sure to configure environment variables in Vercel accordingly.

 ---
+# Note: Simply reload the page if it shows "no data available" in the historical data.

 ## 🧑‍💻 Local Development (via Docker Compose)